Informational resources, articles, and guidance related to the coronavirus pandemic. On this page you’ll find:

 Take these 4 steps to communicate COVID-19 safety with your audiences.

 This section was last updated in March 2021

 The pause of the pandemic has also posed an opportunity for us all to consider the kinds of events we produce, the community work we support, and the audiences we place at the center of our efforts.

 In our session “Pandemic Resilience and Organizational Recovery” at Folk Unlocked 2021, we spoke with panelists from both the music industry and arts resilience community about strategies for organizational resilience, in confronting the pandemic and beyond.
-Several of the below links and resources were originally provided as a companion download for this session.
 See more on our Folk Unlocked session page.

 The whitepaper “Tough Times Call for Tough Action: A Decision Framework for Nonprofit Leaders and Boards” by SeaChange Capital Partners, providing advice and best practices for leaders to make decisions in response to the coronavirus pandemic.

 This Arts Organizations at a Crossroads resource list is for organizations considering significant structural shifts or which are in distress, with additional tools and guidance coming soon.